eren1106/mocknica/README.md

 ### Using the Mock API Server

-MockA provides a RESTful mock API server that serves realistic data based on your defined schemas.
+Mocknica provides a RESTful mock API server that serves realistic data based on your defined schemas.
 Here's how to use it:

 #### Base URL Structure